parallelchain-io/parallelchain-docs/docs/toolings/wallet_browser_extension/definition.md

 ## Dapp

-A decentralized application (dapp) is an application built on a decentralized network that combines a smart contract and a frontend user interface.
+A decentralized application (dapp) is an application built on a decentralized network that combines a smart contract and a front-end user interface.

 ## Provider

-A JavaScript object made available to a consumer, that provides access to wallet by means of a Client.
+A JavaScript object made available to a consumer, that provides access to a wallet using a Client.

 ## Client

-An endpoint that receives Remote Procedure Call (RPC) requests from the Provider, and returns their results.
+An endpoint that receives Remote Procedure Call (RPC) requests from the Provider and returns their results.

 ## Wallet